 Habilitation services include the services identified in (1) through (15) of this Section.
-Habilitation services providers must have an applicable agreement with the Oklahoma Health Care Authority (OHCA) to provide Developmental Disabilities Services (DDS) Home and Community-Based Services (HCBS).
+Habilitation services providers must have an applicable agreement with the Oklahoma Health Care Authority (OHCA) to provide Developmental Disabilities Services (DDS) through Home and Community-Based Services (HCBS).

-- (1) Dental services.
-Dental services are provided per Oklahoma Administrative Code (OAC) 317:40-5-112. - (A) Minimum qualifications.
-Dental services providers must have non-restrictive licensure by the Oklahoma State Board of Dentistry to practice dentistry in Oklahoma. - (B) Description of services.
+(1) Dental services.
+Dental services are provided per Oklahoma Administrative Code (OAC) 317:40-5-112.

+(A) Minimum qualifications.
+Dental services providers must have non-restrictive licensure by the Oklahoma State Board of Dentistry to practice dentistry in Oklahoma.

+(B) Description of services.
 Dental services include services for maintenance or improvement of dental health as well as relief of pain and infection.
 These services may include:

-- (i) An oral examination; Oral examinations; - (ii) Bite-wing X-rays; Medically necessary images; - (iii) Dental cleaning; Prophylaxis; - (iv) Topical-fluoride treatment; Flouride application; - (v) Development of a sequenced treatment plan that prioritizes: - (I) Elimination of pain; Pain elimination; - (II) Adequate oral hygiene; and - (III) Restoration or an improved Restoring or improving ability to chew; - (vi) Routine training of member or primary caregiver regarding oral hygiene; and - (vii) Preventive, restorative, replacement, and repair services to achieve or restore functionality provided after appropriate review when applicable, per OAC 317:40-5-112. - (C) Coverage limitations.
-Coverage of dental services Dental service coverage is specified in the member's Individual Plan (IP) in accordance with applicable Waiver limits.
-Dental Cosmetic dental services are not authorized-when recommended for cosmetic purposes. - (2) Nutrition services.
-Nutrition Services are provided, per OAC 317:40-5-102. - (3) Occupational therapy services. - (A) Minimum qualifications.
-Occupational therapists and occupational therapy assistants must have current, non-restrictive licensure by the Oklahoma Board of Medical Licensure and Supervision.
-Occupational therapy assistants must be are supervised by occupational therapists, per OAC 317:30-5-295 (b) (1). - (B) Description of services.
-Service description.
-Occupational therapy services include evaluation, treatment, and consultation in leisure management, daily living skills, sensory motor, perceptual motor, and mealtime assistance, assistive technology, positioning, and mobility.
-Occupational therapy services may include the use of occupational therapy assistants, within the limits of the occupational therapist's practice. - (i) Services are: - (I) Intended to help the member achieve greater independence to reside and participate in the community; and - (II) Rendered in any community setting as specified in the member's IP.
-The IP must includes a practitioner's prescription. - (ii) For this Section's purposes of this Section, a practitioner is defined as means medical and osteopathic physicians, physician assistants, and other licensed health care professionals with prescriptive authority to order occupational therapy services in accordance with the rules and regulations governing the SoonerCare program. - (iii) The Service provision of services includes a written report or record documentation in the member's record, as required. - (C) Coverage limitations.
-Payment For compensable services, payment is made for compensable services to the individual occupational therapist for direct services or for services provided by a qualified occupational therapist assistant, within the occupational therapist's employment.
-Payment is made in 15-minute fifteen-minute (15-minute) units, with a limit of four hundred and eighty (480) units per Plan of Care (POC) year.
+(i) Oral examinations;

+(ii) Medically necessary images;

+(iii) Prophylaxis;

+(iv) Flouride Fluoride application;

+(v) Development of a sequenced treatment plan that prioritizes:

+(I) Pain elimination;

+(II) Adequate oral hygiene; and

+(III) Restoring or improving ability to chew;

+(vi) Routine training of member or primary caregiver regarding oral hygiene; and (vii) Preventive, restorative, replacement, and repair services to achieve or restore functionality provided after appropriate review when applicable, per OAC 317:40-5-112.

+(C) Coverage limitations.
+Dental service coverage is specified in the member's Individual Plan (IP) in accordance with applicable Waiver limits.
+Cosmetic dental services are not authorized.

+(2) Nutrition services.
+Nutrition Services are provided, per OAC 317:40-5-102.

+(3) Occupational therapy services.

+(A) Minimum qualifications.
+Occupational therapists and occupational therapy assistants have current, non-restrictive licensure by the Oklahoma Board of Medical Licensure and Supervision.
+Occupational therapy assistants are supervised by occupational therapists, per OAC 317:30-5-295 (b) (1).

+(B) Service description.
+Occupational therapy services include evaluation, treatment, and consultation in leisure management, daily living skills, sensory motor, perceptual motor, mealtime assistance, assistive technology, positioning, and mobility.
+Occupational therapy services may include occupational therapy assistants, within the limits of the occupational therapist's practice.

+(i) Services are:

+(I) Intended to help the member achieve greater independence to reside and participate in the community; and

+(II) Rendered in any community setting as specified in the member's IP.
+The IP includes a practitioner's prescription.

+(ii) For this Section's purposes, a practitioner means medical and osteopathic physicians, physician assistants, and other licensed health care professionals with prescriptive authority to order occupational therapy services in accordance with the rules and regulations governing the SoonerCare program.

+(iii) Service provision includes a written report or record documentation in the member's record, as required.

+(C) Coverage limitations.
+For compensable services, payment is made to the individual occupational therapist for direct services or for services provided by a qualified occupational therapist assistant within the occupational therapist's employment.
+Payment is made in fifteen-minute (15-minute) units, with a limit of four hundred and eighty (480) units per Plan of Care (POC) year.
 Payment is not allowed solely for written reports or record documentation.